Cryptocurrency Fraud Defense &

 DOJ’s Criminal Division

 DOJ’s Criminal Division operates through several components, including DOJ’s Fraud Section to coordinate and lead the department’s cryptocurrency enforcement cases.
 DOJ’s Criminal Division investigates and charges complex cryptocurrency fraud, money laundering, and sanctions evasion cases involving digital assets.
-As a former Assistant Chief at DOJ’s Fraud Section and federal trial attorney who has tried 16 federal jury trials, including the first-ever cryptocurrency manipulation case under Title 15, Scott Armstrong brings direct knowledge of how DOJ cryptocurrency investigations and prosecutions are built, staffed, and pursued.
+As a former Assistant Chief at DOJ’s Fraud Section and federal trial attorney who has tried 16 federal jury trials, including the first-ever cryptocurrency market manipulation case under Title 15, Scott Armstrong brings direct knowledge of how DOJ cryptocurrency investigations and prosecutions are built, staffed, and pursued.

 United States Attorney’s Offices (USAOs)